rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-cloud-providers/azure.md

 :::note Important:

 In Kubernetes 1.30 and later, you must use an out-of-tree Azure cloud provider.
 The Azure cloud provider has been [removed completely](https://github.com/kubernetes/kubernetes/pull/122857), and won't work after an upgrade to Kubernetes 1.30.
 The steps listed below are still required to set up an Azure cloud provider.
-You can [set up an out-of-tree cloud provider](#using-the-out-of-tree-azure-cloud-provider) after completing the prerequisites for Azure cloud provider.
+You can [set up an out-of-tree cloud provider](#using-the-out-of-tree-azure-cloud-provider) after completing the prerequisites for Azure.

 You can also [migrate from an in-tree to an out-of-tree Azure cloud provider](../migrate-to-an-out-of-tree-cloud-provider/migrate-to-out-of-tree-azure.md) on Kubernetes 1.29 and earlier.
 All existing clusters must migrate prior to upgrading to v1.30 in order to stay functional.

-Starting with Kubernetes 1.29, in-tree cloud providers have been disabled. you must disable the `DisableCloudProviders` and `DisableKubeletCloudCredentialProvider` to use the in-tree Azure cloud provider.
+Starting with Kubernetes 1.29, in-tree cloud providers have been disabled.
+You must disable `DisableCloudProviders` and `DisableKubeletCloudCredentialProvider` to use the in-tree Azure cloud provider.
 You can do this by setting `feature-gates=DisableCloudProviders=false` as an additional argument for the cluster's Kubelet, Controller Manager, and API Server in the advanced cluster configuration.
 Additionally, set `DisableKubeletCloudCredentialProvider=false` in the Kubelet's arguments to enable in-tree functionality for authenticating to Azure container registries for image pull credentials.
 See [upstream docs](https://github.com/kubernetes/kubernetes/pull/117503) for more details.

 :::